Aarif123456/image_repository_api/README.md

 <summary>Change file permission </summary>

     1. Description: Allow the user to choose what files to share with the public and what to keep private
-    2. fileManagement/setFilePermission.php -> /api/fileManagement/setFilePermission
+    2. fileManagement/filePermission.php -> /api/fileManagement/filePermission
-    3. Parameter list:
+    3. Parameter list: Only allow post request

 </details>